mike1234-pixel/frontendtest/README.md

 ## Once you are done

 Push all your committed changes to your forked repo on Github.
 Do not initiate a Pull Request or else other candidates will see your answer.
 Email the URL of the forked repo back to us for assessment.
 Thank you.

+## Testing

+To run the unit tests run `npm test`

+To run the integration tests with _cypress_ run `npm run cypress:open` to open the launchpad, and select e2e testing.